Attendance Allowance (AA)

 To qualify for AA you must:

 - satisfy one or more of the day-time or night time tests (see below), or have a terminal illness.
-Special rules also apply for some patients undergoing renal dialysis – in this instance, seek further advice from the Carers UK Adviceline or the Benefit Enquiry Line, and
+Special rules also apply for some patients undergoing renal dialysis – in this instance, seek further advice from the Carers UK Adviceline, and

 - have satisfied a day-time or night-time test for at least 6 months (unless you have a terminal illness), and